A Trinidad food & dining guide for 2018

 THE KAIZAN EXPERIENCE

 At Kaizan we invite you to partake in the finest Sushi and Asian Fusion cuisine in a most relaxed atmosphere.
 With comfortable seating, patrons can choose from a wide variety of Kaizan’s appetizers, signature rolls, hot classics and other Asian Dishes.
+We complement this with a wide selection of Asian –style cocktails and premium Japanese drinks.
 Whether you are a Sushi connoisseur or an avid lover of authentic Japanese cuisine, this is the place for you.
 Be swept away by the traditional Asian style seating and the hint of Japanese writing on the walls, giving an overall oriental warmth to the ambience.
 So we invite you to dine with us and fill your senses with Asian delight.
 Yōkoso (welcome).

 THE ZANZIBAR EXPERIENCE